-- The solution would need to balance the timing of orders based on a variety of factors such as the customer’s estimated arrival time, the orders in queue, and barista workflow.
+- The solution would need to balance the timing of orders based on various factors such as the customer’s estimated arrival time, the orders in the queue, and barista workflow.

 - Neal Analytics addressed these elements holistically and created a custom, machine learning algorithm that used real-time data to determine an order’s priority.

 - The algorithm was first tested in both computer and lab store simulations.

-- The solution is currently in trial process and is forecasted to impact revenues by over $200 million
+- The solution is currently in the trial process and is forecasted to impact revenues by over $200 million.

-For many restaurants, fast food chains, and cafés in North America and around the world, mobile ordering is opening a new channel for orders beyond the drive-through and counter.
+For many restaurants, fast food chains, and cafés in North America and worldwide, mobile ordering is opening a new channel for orders beyond the drive-through and counter.
 This has led to substantial growth, but the sudden influx of “take out” style orders, where customers are not physically at the store waiting for their orders, presents new challenges in ensuring product quality and customer prioritization.

-If the order is ready too early, and the customer or delivery driver has not arrived to collect it, the quality of the product may deteriorate quickly.
+If the order is ready too early, and the customer or delivery driver has not arrived to collect it, the product’s quality may deteriorate quickly.
 This leads to decreased satisfaction, reorders, or customer churn.
 Obviously, similar penalties can occur if the order is late.
 On the other hand, over-prioritizing mobile orders above the in-store experience lead to additional wait times and decreased satisfaction.
 Therefore, we can maximize sales and customer satisfaction by balancing these considerations.